 Identify those sections of the Tree Protection Ordinance which you feel are being violated on the site.
 List each of these separately and provide the site evidence for each.

-Some of the most common violations you will want to include in your appeal if they apply:
+Some of the most common violations you will want to include in your appeal if they apply are:

 Trees are not represented correctly on the site plan.
 (Section 158-105(a))